KCBlaise/jobs.tech/README.md

 - Photo Credits

+- Author

 ## OVERVIEW

 ### The Project
-This project allows professionals from various fields to find lucrative job opportunities from the comfort of their homes.
+This project was made to allow professionals from various fields to find lucrative job opportunities from the comfort of their homes.
 From programmers to marketers, there are jobs available for everyone on Jobs.Tech.

 It is powered by the Remotive API.